Position: Stop Anthropomorphizing Intermediate Tokens as Reasoning/Thinking Traces!: Background: Test Time Scaling, Post-Training Derivitional Traces

-Not all problems require an equal amount of effort or time.
-A two digit by two digit addition problem can be solved with just three one-digit additions, while a four by four digit problem may require seven.
-There is a rich history of approaches that use scalable online computation to improve upon faster initial guesses, including limited depth min-max, real-time A* search and dynamic programming, and Monte Carlo Tree Search\cite{russell2010artificial}.
-Test-time inference approaches (see Figure~\ref{fig:tts}) mirror these ideas and are inspired by the anthropomorphic observation that people also seem to do better on certain problems when they can think longer about them.
+There is a rich history of approaches that use scalable online computation to improve upon faster initial guesses, including limited depth min-max, real-time A* search and dynamic programming, and Monte Carlo Tree Search \cite{russell2010artificial, Gravesa}.
+Test-time scaling approaches (see Figure~\ref{fig:tts}) mirror these ideas.

 Perhaps the most popular and enduring class of test-time inference ideas involves generating many candidate solutions from an LLM and using some selection procedure to choose the final output.
-The simplest implementation is known as \textit{self-consistency}\cite{self-consistency}: choose the most common answer.
-Total time spent is proportional to the number of solutions generated, but this method provides no theoretical guarantees that its answers will be more correct.\footnote{The hope here is that generated answers will be distributed around the correct answer, rather than skewed elsewhere by some systematic source of error, and that thus selecting from larger sets of noisy trajectories will converge to the desired response.}
+The simplest implementation is known as \textit{self-consistency} \cite{self-consistency}: choose the most common answer.

-More sophisticated selection procedures attempt to verify that an LLM's output is correct.
-When paired with an LLM in this manner, the combined system can be seen as a \textit{generate-test} framework, and naturally raises questions about the verification process: \textit{who does it}, and \textit{with what guarantees?} A variety of approaches have been tried--including using LLMs themselves as verifiers\cite{yao2023tree} (although this is known to be problematic\cite{karthik-kaya-self-verification-combined}), learning verifiers\cite{arora2023learning,rishabh-generative-verifiers}, and using external sound verifiers that come with either full or partial guarantees.
-In cases where verifiers provide explanations or feedback when a guess is incorrect, these can be passed back to the LLM so it generates better subsequent guesses.
-Our LLM-Modulo framework\cite{rao-llm-modulo,rao-nyas} provides a thorough overview of these types of verification-based approaches, along with their guarantees.
+More sophisticated selection procedures, such as LLM-Modulo \cite{rao-llm-modulo}, attempt to verify that an LLM's output is correct.
+When paired with an LLM in this manner, the combined system can be seen as a \textit{generate-test} framework, and naturally raises questions about the verification process: \textit{who does it}, and \textit{with what guarantees?} A variety of approaches have been tried--including using LLMs themselves as verifiers\cite{yao2023tree} (although this is known to be problematic \cite{karthik-kaya-self-verification-combined}), learning verifiers\cite{arora2023learning,rishabh-generative-verifiers}, and using external sound verifiers that come with either full or partial guarantees.
+In cases where verifiers provide explanations or feedback when a guess is incorrect, these can be passed back to the LLM so it generates better subsequent guesses \cite{funsearch, alphageometry, alphaevolve}.

 \rao{something about MCTS--Marco O1?}